ADHD and Anxiety Therapy in Florida: When You're Overwhelmed Despite Trying So Hard

 For women, ADHD often shows up as:

-• Inattentive type (not hyperactive)—daydreaming, zoning out, losing things
+• Inattentive type—daydreaming, zoning out, losing things

 • Internalized hyperactivity—racing thoughts, restlessness that doesn't show externally